Quramy/ts-graphql-plugin/README.md

   - Get GraphQL diagnostics
   - Display GraphQL quick info within tooltip
 - As CLI
+  - Generate ts type files from your GraphQL operations in your TypeScript sources
   - Extract or validate GraphQL operations in your TypeScript sources

 ## Getting started